 And while parking is plentiful, there is a valet for your convenience.
 And bonus, you don’t have to hold on to a paper valet ticket to retrieve your car!
 (Hint: it’s ticketless through your phone)

 If you can’t finish all your shopping in one day, stay at the Element Chandler Fashion Center, where you can rest up before tackling your shopping list again!

 See Related: Cheapest Shopping Destinations in the World

 Address: 6940 West Broken Ear Road, Chandler, AZ 85226

-Located on the Gila River Indian Reservation, the Koli Equestrian Center offers miles of horseback riding trails to enjoy.
+Located on the Gila River Indian Reservation, the Koli Equestrian Center offers miles of horseback riding trails.
 Although it’s just minutes from downtown Phoenix, you’ll think you’re somewhere else with all the breathtaking scenery.

 In addition, you may even spot some wild horses at Wild Horse Pass if you take a private horseback trail ride!
 Whether you’re an expert equestrian or the closest you’ve gotten to a horse is a game of horseshoes, they’ve got you covered.
 It’s as simple as riding a horse in the Arizona sunshine!

 Not only do they cater to beginners and experts, but they can also accommodate private rides or group rides.
 One important note: all of their experiences are “walking rides” for the safety of the horses and participants.